datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 Alternatives involve cleverly modelling aspects so they are only ever upserted without a previous state in mind, but I haven't worked out how to achieve this for our requirements given the standard entity and aspect model available.

-### Patch Language

-If the patch language were available, it might be possible to update collections in such a way that it's not necessary for clients to know about the previous state of an aspect.

-MongoDB offers an update mode which allows clients to [add items to a set](https://mongodb.github.io/mongo-java-driver/4.7/apidocs/mongodb-driver-core/com/mongodb/client/model/Updates.html#addToSet(java.lang.String,TItem)), for example.
-This would avoid the need to go back to the client to ask them to construct the final state of a collection.

-#### Implementation of PATCH with json-patch format

-Client sends its update request in json-patch or some other delta format.
-GMS will reject the update if the "previous" side of the delta does not match.
-This closely matches the work in https://github.com/datahub-project/datahub/pull/5901.

 ### Change Processor

 Check the allowed set of transitions between current and proposed aspect state.
 This would be achieved with